Alfresco/docs-alfresco/salesforce/latest/config/index.md

     >**Note:** The Apex code can be configured in lots of different ways to suit your organization.
 See the Apex documentation at Salesforce for more: [What is Apex?](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_intro_what_is_apex.htm){:target="_blank"}.

-## Configure a Salesforce Community site
+## Configure a Salesforce Community

-To configure a Salesforce Community site you must add the administrator user of Alfresco Content Services that you use as an administrator of Salesforce to the `GROUP_SALESFORCE_MODERATORS` group in Alfresco Content Services.
+To configure access to Salesforce Community you must add the internal Salesforce users to the `GROUP_SALESFORCE_MODERATORS` group in Alfresco Content Services.
+Internal Salesforce users added to this group will be allowed to share content externally to Community Members.
+Users not added to this group will not be granted access to share content externally.

-> **Note:** Support for Salesforce Community is only available when using Alfresco Cloud (Digital Business Platform-as-a-Service (PaaS)).
+> **Note:** Support for Salesforce Community is only available when using Alfresco Cloud (PaaS).

 1. Log in to Alfresco Content Services as an administrator and click **Admin Tools**.